 activity trackers are available in different sizes, styles and shapes.
 It depends on you how you prefer to wear it.
 Depending on the choice, if you feel comfortable wearing it on your hand you can go for a wristband.
 But if you don’t find it convenient for yourself to wear the band all day or all night you can prefer a clip-on which you can clip to your belt, clothes or shoes.

 It completely depends on you to choose between the two options.
 Most of the modern trackers come with a screen to show you your activity at runtime.
 So it is important for you to wear your tracker in a way you can easily note the readings when required.

 3) What Features Do You Need?

-Once you have clearly understood your needs, you can easily decide which features you will be needing in the fitness tracker which is the best fit for you.
-Almost all the fitness trackers come with built-in features for step count and measuring calories burnt.
+Once you have clearly understood your needs, you can easily decide which features you will be needing in the activity tracker which is the best fit for you.
+Almost all the activity trackers come with built-in features for step count and measuring calories burnt.
 Sleep monitoring and distance calculation are also now standard features of fitness bands.

 a) Water resistant fitness trackers will help you take a shower and swim without taking it off.